Twasi/twasi-songrequest/README.md

 - `skip`: Skip the current playing song.
 This can only be executed with moderation rights.
 - `clear`: This clears the entire list.
 Careful with that one!
 - `revert`, `wrongsong`, `oops`: This removes your latest song from the request list.
+- `voteskip`: Vote to skip this song.
+You can set options in the panel (e.g. what percentage of viewer need to vote skip)